 - Address: S Shore Rd, Gateshead NE8 3BA

-Other events include a week of live music (June 22nd to July 1st) hosted by Sunderland-born Lauren Laverne.
-Acts such as Roisin Murphy and Vessels (Leeds) will be joining the Great Northern Soundtrack list.
+Other Sage events during the Great Exhibition of the North include a week of live music (June 22nd to July 1st) by acts such as Roisin Murphy and Vessels (Leeds), all hosted by Sunderland born, Lauren Laverne.

 Great North Museum